-“72% of organisations believed they lack effectiveness at securing employees’ home infrastructure and preventing it from being a conduit for cyberattacks into the corporate network.”
-This shows that after over 1 year of dispersed workforce, organisations still don’t feel confident in remote work security.
+“72% of organizations believed they lack effectiveness at securing employees’ home infrastructure and preventing it from being a conduit for cyberattacks into the corporate network.”
+This shows that after over 1 year of dispersed workforce, organizations still don’t feel confident in remote work security.
 This makes me wonder if we were to experience another pandemic situation, would we be better prepared?

 The report also mentions the Threat Forecast, which predicts the following: